lecode-official/deepl-dotnet/documentation/migration-guide.md

 In order to monitor the usage of your DeepL API subscription, the old `DeepLClient` offered the `GetUsageStatisticsAsync` method.
 This method returns a `UsageStatistics` object, which contains the number of characters that you have already translated using the DeepL API as well as the character limit.
 The new `Translator` also allows you to monitor your usage, but it offers much more fine-grained information.
 In order to retrieve your usage statistics, you can use the `GetUsageAsync` method, which returns a `Usage` object.
 This object does not only provide you with the number of characters translated and the character limit, but it splits your usage up into character usage (via the `Character` property), document usage (via the `Document` property), and team document usage (via the `TeamDocument` property).
 Each of them expose a `Count` property, which contains the currently used number of items for the usage type, and a `Limit` property, which contains the maximum permitted number of items for the usage type.
 For your convenience, they also expose a `LimitReached` property, which is `true` if the limit was reached and `false` otherwise.
 Furthermore, the `Usage` object has a `AnyLimitReached`, which is `true` if the limit of any usage type has been reached and `false` otherwise.

+## Handling Exceptions

+## DeepL CLI

+If you were using the command line interface for DeepL, then unfortunately, there is currently no official alternative.
+If you want a command line interface for DeepL, I suggest you [open an issue](https://github.com/DeepLcom/deepl-dotnet/issues) with the official project.

 ## New Features

 A new feature, which was missing from the old DeepL .NET binding are glossaries.
 By migrating to the official .NET binding for DeepL, you will be able to use glossaries, which enable you to customize the translation of certain terms.
 This can, for example, be helpful, when you are translating texts from a specific domain that contains technical terms, that might be translated differently in other circumstances.
 New glossaries can be created using the `CreateGlossaryAsync` of the `Translator` class.
 To retrieve existing glossaries, you can use the `ListGlossariesAsync`, which returns a list of all the glossaries that were created so far.
 Finally, to use a glossary, you have to specify its ID in the `TextTranslateOptions` or the `DocumentTranslateOptions` either by passing the `GlossaryInfo` object, retrieved from the `ListGlossariesAsync` method, to the constructor, or by setting the `GlossaryId` property.
 For a more complete introduction, please refer to the [official documentation](https://github.com/DeepLcom/deepl-dotnet#glossaries).

-## DeepL CLI

-If you were using the command line interface for DeepL, then unfortunately, there is currently no official alternative.
-If you want a command line interface for DeepL, I suggest you [open an issue](https://github.com/DeepLcom/deepl-dotnet/issues) with the official project.